 However, it’s not really like that – on the contrary, as it’s from Eric Enge it’s one of the clearest and most helpful post you’ll read all year.
 Just like this week’s Whiteboard Friday from Rand Fishkin, Eric highlights the importance of avoiding unrealistic expectations by having robust and informed conversations with clients from Day One (preferably before that, in fact) but he also highlights another great point – the “everyone else is doing it” argument.

 I see this position being articulated regularly on forums and it really makes me frustrated that people are willing to consider destroying their brand (and, indeed, their whole business model) for the sake of short-term success.
-Suffice to say, the advice of DSM is clear – follow best practice, work hard and long-term success will come.
+Suffice to say, the advice of Digital State is clear – follow SEO best practice, work hard and long-term success will come.

 Related to this “best practice” is, naturally, a deference to how search engines conduct their analysis.
 More specifically, it’s obligatory that we have a clear understanding on what Google’s algorithm regards as “authoritative activity” and how we can best go about demonstrating that authority.